 The severity of the storage problem will largely be determined by how cold the vaccine that ultimately gets distributed will need to be.
 If Moderna or Pfizer’s vaccines — or one of the other candidates that also needs below-freezing storage temperatures — win approval, space may be hard to come by, presenting a real problem for vaccine distribution.

 “You can retrofit for cold storage, but freezer space needs to be purpose-built,” said Tom Griggs, Hines’ East Region head of industrial and logistics.
 “The line of demarcation is whether it needs to be cold or if it needs to be frozen.”

-None of the groups involved in funding or distributing vaccines, from federal and state governments to pharmacies and supply-chain companies, have outlined comprehensive plans for vaccine storage.
+None of the groups involved in funding or distributing vaccines, from federal and state governments to pharmacies and supply chain companies, have outlined comprehensive plans for vaccine storage.

 Last week, all 50 states were required to submit plans for vaccine distribution to the Centers for Disease Control and Prevention.
-New York State, which public health experts say has been a leader in vaccine preparedness, released a public COVID-19 Vaccination Program Oct.
+New York State, which public health experts say has been a leader in vaccine preparedness, released a public COVID-19 Vaccination Program on Oct.
 16, but the 96-page document is short on specifics.

 “Refrigeration storage requirements is one of the unknown variables to be decided upon,” New York State Department of Health spokesperson Erin Silk said.

 The DOH wrote in the program that it doesn’t yet know whether the federal government will be distributing the vaccine or whether local and state governments will.
 It states that once a vaccine is approved, it will work with local government and private companies to distribute it.
 Listed among the vaccine distribution sites are long-term facilities, pharmacies, community health centers, health departments and schools.